hraberg/deuce/README.md

 *The task at hand is to get rid of the bare impure Emacs, replace it with Clojure and the JVM, while keeping Emacs Lisp running.*

 Clojure will be a first class citizen along Emacs Lisp in this new world.
 There may be ways to get this build even smaller, haven't looked into it yet.

+**Glibc and C11 have dropped 'gets' module**

+If your build of emacs fails due to an undefined `gets`, apply the following patch:

+    patch -d emacs -p1 < 04_all_gnulib-gets.patch

 #### Tags